yousi2016/vuex-demo1/README.md

 The file will have its original line endings in your working directory

 Administrator@PC-20180723OWWX MINGW64 /d/geekbang/vuex-demo1 (master)
-$ git commit -m 'first add vuex-demo1 to github' [master 8a3355e] first add vuex-demo1 to github
+$ git commit -m 'first add vuex-demo1 to github'<br>
+[master 8a3355e] first add vuex-demo1 to github
  13 files changed, 11754 insertions(+)
  create mode 100644 .browserslistrc